swetjen/Simple-Minecraft-Server-Wrapper/README.md

 # Overview

-Simple Minecraft Server Wrapper (SMSW) keeps your server up to date with the current snapshot version of Minecraft from Mojang.
-Its less than 100 lines of code and designed to be super simple & lightweight.
+Simple Minecraft Server Wrapper (SMSW) keeps your server up to date with the latest snapshot version of Minecraft from Mojang.
+Its less than 100 lines of code and designed to be super lightweight and simple.

 I've tested this under Mac OSX.
-It should work fine on most *nix distributions.
+It should work fine on most linix distributions.
 Not tested on windows.

 If there's interest from folks I'll consider updating it with more features.